bcyphers/cpra/md/both.md

 law added or amended by this Act shall not commence until July 1, 2023, and shall only apply to violations occurring on or after that date.
-Enforcement of provisions of law contained in the California [Consumer](#cpra-1798.140(i)) Privacy Act of 2018 amended or reenacted by this Act shall remain In effect and shall be enforceable until the same provisions of this Act become enforceable.*
+Enforcement of provisions of law contained in the California [Consumer](#cpra-1798.140(i)) Privacy Act of 2018 amended or reenacted by this Act shall remain in effect and shall be enforceable until the same provisions of this Act become enforceable.*